SingleDigitIQ/cozylights/README.md

 - make floodable light sources not work in water just like in original wielded light

-- readd on_generated

-- readd light auto rebuild on light source destroy

-- see what can be done about dynamic light sources if it will be needed at all after light auto rebuild. dynamic means their brightness is not constant or maybe they disappear/reappear

 - make darkness nodes, wielded darkness, Darkness Brush

 - add static natural scene(stop the time, fix the sun/moon in one position, update the area accordingly)

 - raytracing

+- allow people to run cpu and memory-friendly minimal schematic support version, for multiplayer servers for example

+- if certain treshold of light source commonality in an area is reached, those light sources should be ignored

+- would it be possible without too much work to programatically determine global commonality of a node from mapgen? example: all water was made to be a light_source of 1 by a game/mod

 - add undo